 Everyone has a relationship with food, so it’s an interesting story for most people.
 We all eat at least once a day, and hopefully more.
 Food photography is a great subject to build your audience – whether you’re looking for a nutritional message, culinary tips, or just Instagram-worthy photos.

-We'll help you understand how to create interesting backgrounds, lighting and styling for your food photos for studio or Instagramming your favorite restaurant menu items.
+We’ll help you understand how to create interesting backgrounds, lighting, and styling for your food photos for studio or Instagram your favorite restaurant menu items.

 Why Food Photography is So Enjoyable

 Food is universal.
-I may not like the same food that you like, but we both like something to eat.
-It's a subject that everyone understands, and that makes it easy to get an emotional impact from your food photography.
+I may not like the same food you like, but we both want something to eat.
+It’s a subject everyone understands, making it easy to get an emotional impact from your food photography.

-It doesn't matter if there are some people who don't like your food.
-That's OK, you don't get to have everyone in your audience.
+It doesn’t matter if some people don’t like your food.
+That’s OK, you don’t get to have everyone in your audience.
 With food photography, I can guarantee that you can find an audience for your particular food preference.
-Any genre, any meal or prepared in any style – someone out there is going to enjoy a nice photo of the food you want to share.
+Any genre, any meal, or prepared in any style – someone out there is going to enjoy a nice photo of the food you want to share.

 After all, isn’t that why we take photos?
 It’s not just to document what you had for lunch.
 It’s to show something interesting that gets a rise out of your audience.
 Maybe it’s just to say something about you and your own culinary adventures.
 Maybe you have a nutrition message to share and photos help you tell that story.